stormpath/stormpath.github.io/source/guides/using-id-site/index.markdown

 + Set a Logo to appear at the top of the default ID Site
 + Set a custom domain name (like id.mydomain.com) and SSL certificate to host your ID Site from your domain, securely
-+ Set a custom github repo to host your ID Site (to host custom code)
++ Set a custom Github repo to host your ID Site (to host custom code)

 <!-- I feel like we need to talk about this more -->

-### Setting your own custom domain name and SSL certificate
+### Setting your own Custom Domain Name and SSL certificate

 By default, the address of your ID Site is tenant-name.id.stormpath.io.
 However, you can change the address to a subdomain of your own website, such as id.mysite.com.
 This is called setting up a custom domain name.